BrynCurrie/mdph407-dicom-phantom/README.md

 # MDPH407 DICOM phantom

-Teaching generator for the University of Canterbury **MDPH407** treatment-planning lab (Elekta Monaco 6.2.3.0, educational licence).
+Teaching generator for the University of Canterbury **MDPH407** treatment-planning lab utilising Elekta Monaco 6.2.3.0, educational licence.

 It writes a synthetic **CT Image** series and an **RT Structure Set** that share one Frame of Reference.
 You choose a body shape, a target, and OARs in a JSON config.
 The lab notes tell you how to import the folder into Monaco.